ddtamesis/search/sol/search/sol/README.txt

 INSTRUCTIONS FOR USE (i.e. how a user would interact with your program)

-Query is a REPL (Read-Eval-Print Loop) method that prompts the user for input, process the input query/text, prints top 10 most relevant pages based on the query, and repeats.
-This is the method that does all of the communication with a user, and it will continue processing queries until the user types ':quit' at the prompt.
+Query is a REPL (Read-Eval-Print Loop) method that prompts the user for input, processes the input query/text, prints the top 10 most relevant pages based on the query, and repeats.
+Query does all of the communication with a user, and it will continue prompting for a query search until the user types ':quit' at the prompt.
+The user may indicate whether or not to include PageRank in the calculation of the document scores by adding "--pagerank" as the first argument in the main method.

 DESIGN OVERVIEW (including how the pieces of your program fit)

-Our program consists of two programs, an indexer and a querier.
-First, running the indexer preprocesses a corpus (specified by an input file path) and produces files with information about which documents are relevant to which words.
-These files include titles.txt, words.txt, and docs.txt.
-They are then all used by the querier to process and print the 10 pages that are most relevant to the query in order of relevance.
+Our search program consists of two programs, an indexer and a querier.
+First, running the indexer preprocesses a corpus (specified by an input file path to an xml file) and produces text files storing information to be used later by the querier in calculating document relevance to queries.
+These files include titles.txt, words.txt,and docs.txt.
+They are then all read by the querier to process and print the 10 pages that are most relevant to the query in order of relevance.

 The querier runs by taking in 3-4 arguments.
-The first (--pagerank) can be omitted depending on whether or not the user wants to receive results that take into account the corpus' pageranks.
+The first (--pagerank) can be omitted depending on whether or not the user wants to receive results that take into account the documents' PageRanks.
 The other 3 arguments are filepaths to the files created by the Indexer's preprocessing.
 Once they query is running, it prompts the user to input a query and hit return to search through the corpus, returning the names of up to the top 10 most relevant pages.
 Again, it